vrakitine/vaop-in-examples-20221101/ECO-PROG-PARADIGM/VAOP in examples/30_medium_com/common.md

 Hi

-There are my three articles in English related to the subject of eco-programming
+There are my three articles in English related to the subject of eco-programming paradigm

 https://medium.com/@vrakitine/introduction-to-eco-programming-paradigm-9f7f2c972acd